w3c/wai-website/pages/standards-guidelines/atag/index.fr.md

 lang: fr
 last_updated: 2023-12-07   # Keep the date of the English version

+translation:
+    last_updated: 2023-12-07   # Keep the date of the English version

 translators:
   - name: "Sofia Ahmed"
   - name: "Victoria Menezes Miller"